 - Construction cost (as of 2016): €237 million

-The Olympiastadion in Berlin, Germany, is ranked 11th on our list of the biggest stadiums in Europe and is also one of the continent's oldest stadiums.
-It is the home ground to the Bundesliga side, Hertha Berlin.
+Olympiastadion in Berlin, Germany, is ranked 11th on our list of the biggest stadiums in Europe and is also one of the continent's oldest stadiums.
+It is the home ground of the Bundesliga side, Hertha Berlin.
 The stadium has been the home ground for Hertha Berlin since 1963.

 Despite its age, the venue has undergone multiple renovations that have transformed it into an iconic modern facility.
 By 2016, the total cost of these renovations amounted to approximately €237 million.

-The Olympiastadion, much like other prominent football stadiums in Europe, has hosted some of the biggest matches in the sport, including the European Championship and FIFA World Cup matches.
+Olympiastadion, like other prominent football stadiums in Europe, has hosted some of the biggest matches in the sport, such as European Championship and FIFA World Cup matches.

 The venue was purposely constructed to host the 1936 Olympic Games.
 Moreover, with a seating capacity of 74,475, the Olympiastadion is the largest all-seated stadium in Germany.